Chainsaw Storage Ideas: How To Store And Winterize A Chainsaw Correctly

 View On AmazonView On Northern Tool

-Wall mounts are among the best ways to store a chainsaw.
+Wall mounts or hooks are among the best ways to store a chainsaw.

-A lot of people choose to hang their chainsaws from hooks and mounts like this, but other options include shelves, cases, bags, boxes, scabbards, hangers, and so on.
+A lot of people choose to hang their chainsaws from hangers, but other good options include shelves, cases, bags, boxes, scabbards, and so on.

 There’s nothing wrong with keeping your chainsaws on the floor, but if you want to free up some space, consider the options we’re sharing today.
-They can prevent your chainsaws from being accidentally damaged or leaving oil on the floor.
+It may also prevent chainsaws from being accidentally damaged or spilling oil on the floor.

-Here is what happened when I left my Dewalt 20v Battery Saw on the floor…
+This is what happened when we left our Dewalt 20v Battery Saw on the floor…

 ideas for storing chainsaws